rickfay/z17-randomizer/README.md

 This mode logically includes every known RTA-viable glitch, including those that are wildly inconsistent and inconsiderate of a player's time.
 It is not recommended for anyone, other than those seeking a challenge.

-<u>Note</u>: You are expected to spend your first 10 Maiamai on Nice Bombs due to the many glitches they enable.
-Failure to do so could make your seed potentially impossible to complete.
+<u>Note</u>: Glitched Logic EXPECTS you to spend your first 10 Maiamai on Nice Bombs due to the many glitches they enable.
+Failure to do so could make your seed much harder or potentially even impossible to complete.

 - Includes:
   - Bee Boost Tricks
   - Defeating Yuga 1 with just Sword Beams or just Ice Rod
   - Fake Flippers via Bee Boosting
   - Catching a natural Golden Bee before Lorule with Bottle + Net
+  - Lost Woods Alcove enemy clip with no means of escape (lure Crow to kill Link)
+  - Lost Woods Big Rock Chest enemy clip, also with no means of escape
   - Bomb Boosts with Regular Bombs
   - Enemy Clips with the Sand Rod
+  - Thieves' Hideout B1 with just Bombs
   - Desert Palace Skip via Portal Clipping with Hookshot/Boomerang + Tornado Rod

 ### No Logic